naskarlab/fluent-query/README.md

 * Glue code: it’s only a small and simple classes set;
 * Fluent Builder: code complete is your friend!
 * Check compiler: Refactory ?
 No problem.
 Do the compiler to work to you.
+* Performance-based: if you are paranoid by performance, use binder parameters to create Queries, Insert, Update and Deletes.

 ## Examples